privy-io/farcaster-demo/README.md

 # Privy Farcaster Demo

-This is a simple demo using Privy with support for login and write with Farcaster.
+This is a simple demo using Privy to login and write with Farcaster.

-## Installation
+## Documentation

+Integrate Farcaster login with Privy by following [this guide](https://docs.privy.io/guide/react/recipes/misc/farcaster).
+To enable your users to write to their Farcaster account, please refer to the [Privy Farcaster Write documentation](https://docs.privy.io/guide/react/recipes/misc/farcaster-writes).

+## Run this demo locally

 ```sh
 # Clone repo